00013219/event_planning_app/README.md

 This app is for people who want to discipline they time or just for people who wants to set a reminder of their events.

+Step-by-step on how to run the code:

-To run the code first please run the following commands that installs the packages in the cli:
+1) To run the code first please run the following commands that installs the packages in the cli:
 - npm install express pug body-parser
 - npm install express-validator
 - npm install jsonwebtoken bcrypt

-Then run the app by running this in the cli:
+2) Then run the app by running this in the cli:
 - node app.js
 And here you go!

+Here is the list of packages and framework I have used:
+- Express JS
+- express-validator
+- Json Web Token, bcrypt

-In my app I have the not used code middleware/auth.middlewar.js, it basically verifies the token obtained from the login, however I could not use it in the events list part, it is just thought that the token is absent, and the reason I am uploading it, is the effort that I have been made.
+In my app, I have the auth.middleware.js middleware code, which verifies the token obtained from the login.
+However, I couldn't integrate it into the events list section.
+It simply says that the token is absent.
+Despite my efforts, I haven't been able to make it work.
+Nonetheless, I'm sharing it here to show the work I've put into it.

 My project tree/structure:
 /event-planning-app